 A position-by-position list of the can’t-miss prospects who did:

-2B: Glenn Williams was supposed to be Australia’s first baseball star, signed by the Braves when he was 16 for $1.3 million.
+2B: Glenn Williams was supposed to be Australia’s first baseball star, signed by the Braves for $1.3 million when he was just 16.
 It took him 12 years to reach the majors, with the Twins, for whom he hit .425 in 40 AB’s.
 He’s now managing in the Australian league.

-SS: Yes, Andres Thomas didn’t quite pan out but he at least showed some flashes.
-Pat Rockett, selected 10th overall in the 1973 draft ahead of Fred Lynn and Eddie Murray, showed none.
-Hapless at the plate and in the field, Rockett batted .214 in 152 games as a Brave with 28 errors.
+SS: Andres Thomas is not remembered fondly by Braves fans but he was Derek Jeter compared to Pat Rockett, selected 10th overall in the 1973 draft ahead of Fred Lynn and Eddie Murray.
+Hapless at the plate and in the field and disinterested off it, Rockett batted .214 in 152 games as a Brave with 28 errors.

 LF: George Lombard.
 The erstwhile Georgia Bulldog appeared on the verge of stardom following his Double-A debut in 1998 when he hit .308 with 22 homers, 35 steals and a .410 OPS.
-But he never could take that next step, striking out at an Adam Dunn pace without the power.
+But he never could take that next step, striking out at an Adam Dunn pace, minus the power.

-RF: You say Francoeur, I say Brad Komminsk.
-Both were busts, but Komminsk has to rank as the biggest disappointment of them all.
-His lone highlight as a Brave came when he won a radio listener $100,000 with a grand slam during the Goody’s HR Jackpot inning.
+RF: Jeff Francoeur was a disappointment, but there was no bigger bust than Brad Komminsk, whose lone highlight as a Brave came when he won a radio listener $100,000 with a grand slam during the Goody’s HR Jackpot inning.

-P: Tim Cole.
-With the third pick in the first round of the 1977 draft, the Milwaukee Brewers selected Paul Molitor.
-The Braves followed with Cole, a lefty high school hurler from New York who never made it to the majors.
-He lasted nearly 10 years in the Braves system, walking 706 in 883 innings with a 1.748 WHIP.
-Cole was drafted ahead of Ozzie Smith, Tim Raines, Bob Welch and Dave Henderson.
+P: With the third pick in the first round of the 1977 draft, the Milwaukee Brewers selected Paul Molitor.
+With Ozzie Smith and Tim Raines still on the board, the Braves opted for Tim Cole, a lefty high school hurler from New York who struggled through 10 years in the minors, walking 706 in 883 innings.